nchenderson/HDS629notes/docs/01-MixedModels.md

 ### Questions

-* How many individuals are in the trial
+* How many individuals are in the trial?

 * What are the smallest and largest values of $n_{i}$ in this data set?